SasView/sasmodels/doc/guide/scripting.rst

     M = Experiment(data=radial_data, model=model, cutoff=cutoff)
     problem = FitProblem(M)

-Assume that bumps has been installed and the bumps command is available.
-Maybe need to set the path to sasmodels/sasview using *PYTHONPATH=path/to/sasmodels:path/to/sasview/src*.
 To run the model use the *bumps* program::

     $ bumps example/model.py --preview

-Note that bumps and sasmodels are included as part of the SasView distribution.
-On windows, bumps can be called from the cmd prompt as follows::
+Alternatively, on Windows, bumps can be called from the cmd prompt as follows::

     SasViewCom bumps.cli example/model.py --preview

+.. note:: The *from bumps.names import* * statement in this example will fail
+          in SasView versions 5.0.0, 5.0.1, 5.0.2, 5.0.3 and 5.0.4.
+Please use
+          version 4.2.2 or, better, version 5.0.5 or later.

 Calling the computation kernel
 ==============================